top of page

 How has grief affected me

 In the early stages of grief I really struggled with accepting and processing anything.
-I was looking into the after life and the possibility of signs of life after death etc. I think in hindsight I was just trying to find any shred of evidence that my mum was ok and that she had gone to a better place.
+I found myself looking into the after life and the possibility of signs of life after death etc. I think in hindsight I was just trying to find any shred of evidence that my mum was ok and that she had gone to a better place.
 Quite strange because it was something I have never been interested in before.

-In general I have definitely lost motivation for lots of things that I used to love.
-I stopped exercising, started eating more and became less tolerant and more despondent.
-My sleep definitely suffered.
 I think these are pretty common side effects that most people encounter after loss.
 I have also completely lost interest in photography.

 I think the best advice to give in the early stages of grief is not to put any pressure on yourself.
 Take each day as it comes.
 I set myself small goals to start with which helped me focus on each day.
-Activities included things like going for a walk, sorting out belongings, sorting parts of the house out etc. Just something to occupy the time.
+Activities included things like going for a walk, gardening, sorting out belongings, sorting parts of the house out etc. Just something to occupy the time.

 I am quite an antisocial person in general (in terms as socialising in person) but as someone who has always kept in daily contact with most of my friends this has definitely been a big change.

 One thing I can definitely recommend is reducing time on social media.
-I have become aware of how overwhelmed I feel by it and as a result I have decided to cull some platforms.
+I have become aware of how overwhelmed I feel by it at times and as a result I have decided to cull some platforms.
 After noticing my screen time and realising it was somewhat of an addiction I wanted to do something positive about it.

 I am still early days but this has massively helped reduce my anxiety levels.